UbiquityRobotics/learn/doing_more/GPIO_lines.md

 #### &uarr;[top](https://ubiquityrobotics.github.io/learn/)

-<H4 style="color:red">When reconfiguring hardware always remove the battery cables so no live voltage is present on the main board that also goes to P702!
-Just powering off the Magni will NOT keep 28V from the high numbered pins of P702</H4>
+<H4 style="color:red">You must remove the battery cables when working on the boards because live battery voltage is on the board and on P702!
+Powering off the Magni will not prevent the live voltages!</H4>

 <!--  (TODO if you can do a table for
 the list of the 4 lines in text below that would help) -->